longhorn/longhorn/enhancements/20240423-longhorn-commandline-interface.md

     - Troubleshooting commands
     - Global options printing
 1. Command help testings:
-    - Run `longhorn-toolbox --help` and verify that all sub-commands are displayed
+    - Run `longhornctl --help` and verify that all sub-commands are displayed
-    - Run `longhorn-toolbox <subcommand> --help` for each sub-command and verify detailed help information is provided.
+    - Run `longhornctl <subcommand> --help` for each sub-command and verify detailed help information is provided.
 1. Error Handling Testing:
     - Execute commands with incorrect or missing options, and verify error message are displayed to guide users on correct usage.
 1. Functionality Testing:
     - Test each command with valid input to ensure they perform the intended operations.
     - Verify correct behavior and output for each command.
 1. Cross-platform testing:
-    - Test Longhorn Toolbox CLI on different operating systems to ensure compatibility.
+    - Test `longhornctl` on different operating systems to ensure compatibility.

 ### Upgrade strategy